zen-browser/surfer/docs/content/getting-started/overview.md

 You can change what version you are bound to at any time.
 Pulse Browser currently uses the stable releases, but if you want a lower workload, the newer Extended Support releases might be good for you.

 Then next is the version of the browser you want to use.
-By default gluon will populate this with the latest version available, which we recommend using.
+By default surfer will populate this with the latest version available, which we recommend using.
 Simply click enter to accept.

 ```
 ?
 Enter the version of this product › 102.0.1